Volume 2, Issue 1

 As a class they are quiet, peaceable, patient, industrious and economical.
 Ready and apt to learn all the different kinds of work required in railroad building, they soon become as efficient as white laborers.
 More prudent and economical, they are contented with less wages.
 We find them organized into societies for mutual aid and assistance.
 These societies, that count their numbers by thousands, are conducted by shrewd, intelligent business men, who promptly advise their subordinates where employment can be found on the most favorable terms.

-An estimate of about 2,000 Chinese laborer lost their lives due to accidents, illness, and other reasons.
+An estimate of about 2,000 Chinese laborers lost their lives due to accidents, illness, and other reasons.
 Most of the dead were buried in shallow graves along the railroad construction line.
 Charles E. B. Crocker, another director of the Central Pacific Railroad, indicated in a speech in Sacramento on the day of the golden spike, "I wish to call to your minds that the early completion of this railroad we have built has been in large measure due to that poor, despised class laborers called the Chinese — to the fidelity and industry they have shown."

 About 130 years later, California Congressman John T. Doolittle made a remark to the House of the Representatives, honoring these Chinese railroad builders: